php-fig/fig-standards/proposed/package-oriented-autoloader.md

 }
 ```

-Given the example general-purpose implementation, and a `foo/bar` package of
+Given the example general-purpose implementation, and a `foo-bar` package of
 classes on disk at the following paths ...

-    /path/to/packages/foo/bar/
+    /path/to/packages/foo-bar/
         src/
             Baz.php             # Foo\Bar\Baz
             Dib/